 Versatility is a fabulous feature when it comes to a blender.
 The Nutri Ninja Nutri DUO is the perfect example of a blender that can starts as a robust Nutrient&Vitamin Extractor and turns into a versatile Nutrient Fusion Processor.

 The Ninja Nutri DUO easily breaks down ice, whole foods, seeds, and nuts to make nutrient-rich smoothies, purees, and pops.
-With a 1200-watt base and two interchangeable vessels, the Ninja Nutri DUO allows you create flavorful snacks, drinks, and meals with just a touch of a button.
+With a 1200-watt base and two interchangeable vessels, the Ninja Nutri DUO allows you to create flavorful snacks, drinks, and meals with just a touch of a button.

 The featured Auto-iQ Technology provides intelligent programs that mix specifically timed blending, pulsing, and pausing patterns that do all of the work for you.
 Plus, the Boost option gives you the most control of consistency and texture.